On the notion of missingness for path attribution explainability methods in medical settings: Guiding the selection of medically meaningful baselines: Evaluation

 Evaluating explainability methods, especially attribution maps, is challenging, as it is often unclear whether observed errors stem from the model or the attribution technique itself, prompting the identification of key limitations and the development of various evaluation strategies in recent years \cite{dabkowskiRealTimeImage2017, anconaBetterUnderstandingGradientbased2018a, hookerBenchmarkInterpretabilityMethods2019, adebayoSanityChecksSaliency2018, yehInfidelitySensitivityExplanations2019, kindermansUnreliabilitySaliencyMethods2019, kimHIVEEvaluatingHuman2022, lageEvaluationHumanInterpretabilityExplanation2019, narayananHowHumansUnderstand2018, kadirEvaluationMetricsXAI2023}.

-To evaluate our proposed counterfactual-based baseline approach, we compare it against standard baseline choices on three diverse medical data sets.
-Using multiple metrics, we demonstrate that our method constantly produces informative attributions by better highlighting the most relevant pixels.
+To evaluate our proposed counterfactual-based baseline approaches, we compare them against standard baseline choices on three diverse medical data sets.
+Using multiple metrics, we demonstrate that our method constantly produces the most informative attributions by better highlighting the most relevant pixels.
 A detailed overview of the compared baseline choices is provided in Table~\ref{tab:baselines_description}.
 All experiments were implemented in PyTorch and conducted on a single NVIDIA L40S GPU.